International research partnerships

 WUN in the news:

-- Understanding globalisation: margins and peripheries (WUN News)
+- WUN News: Understanding globalisation: margins and peripheries, November 2015

-The AAUN is a group of leading universities in Australia and Africa, connecting researchers and academics through institutional partnerships in order to address challenges facing both continents.
-Their objectives are to develop institutional research partnerships and capacity-building and training programmes, and to produce innovative policy solutions through position papers with key academics, non-government organisations, business and political representatives.
+Australia Africa Universities Network (AAUN) is a group of leading universities in Australia and Africa, connecting researchers and academics through institutional partnerships in order to address challenges facing both continents.
+AAUN's objectives are to develop institutional research partnerships and capacity-building and training programmes.

-AAUN is now in its third year of supporting projects in the key themes of food security, public health, public sector reform, education, mining and economic development.
+AAUN supports projects that focus on of food security, public health, public sector reform, education, mining and economic development.

 Find out more about: